relentless-coder/git-hook-prevent-merge/README.md

 ## What is the need?

 At my current company, we don't merge our local development to our local feature branches.
-So I have setup this script.
-However, in the future I may add more hooks
+So I have setup this script to prevent the same.

 ## Usage